 The REIT's properties are all located in Canada, in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Québec.
 As a result, the market value of the REIT's properties, the income generated by the REIT and the REIT's performance are particularly sensitive to changes in the economic condition and regulatory environments of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Québec.
-Adverse changes in the economic condition or regulatory environment of British Columbia, Alberta, Saskatchewan, Manitoba, Alberta, Saskatchewan, Manitoba, Ontario and Québec.
-Adverse changes in the economic condition or regulatory environment of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Reita, Ontario or Québec may have a material adverse effect on the REIT's business, cash flows, financial condition and results of operations and its ability to make cash distributions to REIT Unitholders.
+Adverse changes in the economic condition or regulatory environment of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario or Québec may have a material adverse effect on the REIT's business, cash flows, financial condition and results of operations and its ability to make cash distributions to REIT Unitholders.